 How likely is it for me to ever go back to Konya in the future?
 Probably not very likely, unless I deliberately choose to go back.
 Plus, as you will see later in this post, this was just one of many sites under restoration in Konya.

 The mausoleum houses eight Seljuk Sultans of Rum.
 I managed to take a photo of the inscription at the entrance of the mausoleum.
-It’s a pity that I couldn’t see it, perhaps that can be an incentive for me to return to Konya and visit this magnificent site properly.
+It’s a pity that I couldn’t see it, perhaps this can be an incentive to return to Konya and see it properly.

 IPLIKÇI MOSQUE (1202)

-At a short distance from the Alaeddin Mosque, in Mevlana Street, I came across the Iplikçi Mosque.
+At a short distance from the Alaeddin Mosque, in Mevlana Street, you’ll find the Iplikçi Mosque built in 1202.

-That was the second major Seljuk era construction that I visited in Konya and the oldest of everything that I’ve seen in Turkey.
+This was the second major Seljuk era construction that I saw in Konya.
 Historic buildings in Bursa are approximately 100 years younger than buildings in Konya.

-In Istanbul, the only older building that I visited was Haghia Sophia, while I didn’t pay attention to other Byzantine heritage.
-Ottoman structures in Istanbul start after its conquest, in 1453.
+In Istanbul, the only older building that I saw was Haghia Sophia, while I didn’t pay attention to other Byzantine heritage.
+Ottoman structures in Istanbul start after its conquest in 1453.

-First of all, it takes a bit of time to properly comprehend the time scale between the construction date and the present.
-That’s 818 years for this mosque.
+It takes a bit of time to properly comprehend the time scale between the construction date and present.
+That’s more than 800 years for this mosque.
 It’s certainly a lot of time and it clearly represents what’s already a distant history.

 In other words, it’s a lot of time compared with the life-span of an average person.
-So much has happened since than, while Konya itself is a testament to those numerous changes: from Seljuks to Ottomans, from Ottomans to the modern day Turkish republic.
+So much has happened since than and Konya is a testament to these numerous changes: from Seljuks to Ottomans, from Ottomans to the modern Turkish republic.

-Otherwise, the Iplikçi Mosque is a typical Seljuk era building, with columns inside of the mosque and with minimal decoration.
+Otherwise, the Iplikçi Mosque is a typical Seljuk era building, with supporting columns inside and minimal decoration.

-The building is in a good state, which means that they look after it.
-I don’t know how much of the mosque is original from when it was built, but that’s not so important.
-Certainly, the main structure is original and it stands as a testament to the long gone Empire.
+The building is in a good state.
+I don’t know how much of the mosque is original, but that’s not so important.
+Certainly, the main structure is original and it stands as a testament to the long gone Seljuk Empire.

 ULVI SULTAN MOSQUE & TOMB

-It’s amazing that, 95 years after its demolition, the Konya municipality government now considers this historical building so important to the point that they are reconstructing it completely.
-Apparently, the original foundations are still in place, which means that one part of the building retains its original character.
+It’s amazing that, more than 90 years after its demolition, the Konya municipality government now considers this historic building so important to the point that they are reconstructing it completely.
+Apparently, the original foundation is still in place, which means that one part of the building retains its original character.

 You will find this site directly opposite the Iplikçi Mosque.